brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

   `(AIvenv3.11) C:\Users\...Your\Folder\Path...\AI_Project\AIvenv3.11YoloV9\Scripts\yolov9\models\detect\yolov9-c.yaml`

-  The third line down is "nc: 80  # number of classes" so you need to change that number to your number of classes.
+  The third line down is "nc: 80  # number of classes" so we need to change that number to our number of classes.
 80 is the number that the the model is pretrained on to find from the COCO data set
-6. Now you can run this code to train your model.
+6. Now we can run the following code to train your model.

 ```
 python train_dual.py --batch 8 --epochs 500 --img 640 --device 0 --min-items 0 --close-mosaic 15 --data "C:/Users/...Your\Folder\Path.../AI_Project/TrainYoloV9/GSAI_Images.yaml" --weights "C:/Users/...Your\Folder\Path.../AI_Project/TrainYoloV9/yolov9-c.pt" --cfg "C:/Users/...Your\Folder\Path.../AI_Project/AIvenv3.11YoloV9/Scripts/yolov9/models/detect/yolov9-c.yaml" --hyp hyp.scratch-high.yaml